The Napa Valley Wine Train is receives many questions, so please see below for a FAQ.

 Also included with your specific package:

-Silverado Car: Train fare, a multiple course gourmet meal, (1) glass of private label Wine Train wine or a beer, and on board coffee and tea.
+Silverado Car: Train fare, a multiple course gourmet meal, welcome taste of private label Napa Valley Wine Train wine, and on board coffee and tea.

-Gourmet Express: Train fare, a multiple course gourmet meal, (1) glass of private label Wine Train wine and on board coffee and tea.
+Gourmet Express: Train fare, a multiple course gourmet meal, welcome taste of private label Napa Valley Wine Train wine, and on board coffee and tea.

 Vista Dome: Train fare, a multiple course gourmet meal, Vista Dome upgrade, (1) glass of sparkling wine, and on board coffee and tea.

-Winery Tours: Train fare, a multiple course gourmet meal, on board coffee and tea, and a tour and tasting at the specified winery or wineries.
+Winery Tours: Train fare, a multiple course gourmet meal, welcome taste of private label Napa Valley Wine Train wine, on board coffee and tea, and a tour and tasting at the specified winery or wineries.

 Special Events: Train fare, a multiple course gourmet meal, on board coffee and tea, and event programs and features.

-Currently the Napa Valley Wine Train offers four lunch packages which include winery tours and one dinner package.
-For lunch tours, passengers can choose the Grgich Hills Winery Tour (everyday), the Domaine Chandon Winery Tour (Friday, Saturday and Sunday), the Ambassador Winery Tour (Monday through Thursday), or the Valley First (everyday).
-For a dinner tour, passengers are offered the Evening Winery Tour featuring Grgich Hills Estate (only Saturdays).
+Currently the Napa Valley Wine Train offers four lunch Winery Tour packages which include winery tours and one dinner package.
+For lunch tours, passengers can choose the Castle Winery Tour, the Grgich Hills Winery Tour, the Ambassador Winery Tour, or the Valley First Winery Tour.
+For a dinner tour, passengers are offered the Evening Winery Tour featuring Grgich Hills Estate (Saturdays only).

-Your journey will begin in the Napa Valley Wine Train station.
-After checking in at the reception desk, feel free to explore the station.
-Visit our Wine Store and discuss some of our rare, boutique wines with our knowledgeable wine educator.
-See the story of our founding in the photographs on the wall or just sit and relax with wine, coffee, or friends.
-Thirty minutes before boarding the lunch train, our wine specialists will give an introductory lecture on wine tasting and the Napa Valley's special climate and geography.
+Your journey will begin in the Napa Valley Wine Train Station.
+After checking in at the Reception Desk, feel free to explore the Station.
+Visit our Wine Shop and discuss some of our rare, boutique wines with our knowledgeable wine educators.
+See the story of our founding on the TV monitors or just sit and relax with wine, coffee, or friends.
+Thirty minutes before boarding the lunch train, our wine specialists will give an introductory lecture on the Napa Valley and the Napa Valley Wine Train.
 The arrival of the Napa Valley Wine Train will be announced one half hour before the scheduled departure.
 Please wait for your seating section to be called.
 It takes quite a while to board an antique train, so don’t feel the need to rush.
 We won’t leave without you.